Apex-Turbine/phoenix-doc/Components/Inputs/SoundDevice.md

 ### JSON Setup Keys

 Component specific global keys:
+- card_index
+    - Description: The Index of the sound card to use
+    - Type: integer
-- size
+    - Minimum: 0
-    - How many samples to send out at a time per channel
-    - Default, 1024
+    - Default: 0
 - samplerate
-    - Target rate in Hz to run the device at
+    - Description: The samplerate to use
+    - Type: string
-    - Default, 44100
+    - Default: 44100
+    - Enum: [11025, 22050, 44100, 48000, 96000]
-- devicename
+- intype
-	- Name of the sound input device to use
+    - Description: The input type to use
-	- Default, system default device
+    - Type: string
+    - Default: stereo
+    - Enum: [mono, stero]